-The functions will accept any value, as specified by the standard, including special values representing NaNs ('Not a Number') and Infs ('Infinity').
-NaNs are copied to the result, whilst Infs may or may not be in the domain.
-The domain is the set of arguments for which the result is a normal (or denormalized) floating-point number.
+The functions will accept any value, as specified by the standard, including special values representing NaNs (Not-a-Numbers) and Infs (Infinities).
+Generally if a NaN is used as an argument then the result is the same NaN.
+Infs may or may not be in the domain.
+The domain is the set of arguments for which the result is a normal (or de-normalized) floating-point number.